jbpros/bdd-tutorial/README.md

 ## Autotest

-Use growl on Mac OSX:
+to use growl on Mac OSX:

+Install the growl gem:

+    $ gem install autotest-growl

 ### .autotest

     require 'autotest/growl'

+You'll have to run autotest with the following command:

+    $ bundle exec autotest